vidarr/eldritchd/readme.md

 file.

-Now eldritch will start up, load the config, try to bind to the interfaces specified in the config, chroot to its document root, and drop root priviledges.
+Now eldritch will start up, load the config, try to bind to the interfaces specified in the config, chroot to its document root, drop root priviledges and deamonize.

 # Using Eldritch